ubiratansoares/alfred-preferences/README.md

 # Alfred Preferences
-> A backup for my Alfred settings
+> _A backup for my Alfred settings_

+## Why

+[Alfred](https://www.alfredapp.com/) is one of the most awesome apps for MacOS.
+I've been using it since 2010 and I'm a happy supporter of this product.
+If you have a Mac and don't have the Powerpack for Alfred, do yourself a favor : just buy it now 💯

 ## Setup

+A reminder for my future self :

-- Make sure you have [Roboto typeface](https://fonts.google.com/specimen/Roboto) installed (require by custom theme)
+- Make sure you have [Roboto typeface](https://fonts.google.com/specimen/Roboto) installed (required by custom theme I use)
 - Clone this repository
 - Copy files to your home folder